urashidmir/claims-app/README.md

 ## 🤖 AI Usage Notes

-- ChatGpt was used to evaluate design decisions.
+- ChatGPT was used to review architecture and design patterns.
-- AI assisted with writing TypeScript types, React Query hooks, and error-handling patterns.
+- AI assisted with TypeScript types, error-handling and debugging.
-- No AI-generated code was used without manual review and testing.
+- All AI-generated code was manually reviewed, optimized, and verified before committing.

 ---

-## 🤖 Improvements With More Time
+## 🚀 Improvements With More Time

 ### 🟨 1.
 Authentication and Authorization

 ### 🟨 2.
 Validation layer
+- Add Zod schemas
+- Share types between FE & BE

 ### 🟨 3.
 Optimistic updates
+Improve user experience with instant state updates.

 ### 🟨 4.
 Automated Testing
+- Unit tests for handlers/services
+- E2E tests for API

 ### 🟨 5.
 CI/CD
+- GitHub Actions
+- Automated test + deploy pipeline